rdiff-backup/rdiff-backup/README.md

 One strategy is to use the python3 setup.py install --record <file> option to save a list of the files installed to <file>.

-To build from source on Windows, you can use the command:

-	python3 setup.py py2exe --single-file

-to build a single executable file which contains Python, librsync, and all required modules.
+To build from source on Windows, check the [Windows tools](tools/windows) to build a single executable file which contains Python, librsync, and all required modules.